mmpacker/men-stack-crud-golf-goose/README.md

 # Golf Goose - by Matt Packer

-*Golf Goose* is a full 'MEN' stack application that makes full use of CRUD (Create, Read, Update, Delete) data operations.
+*Golf Goose* is a full 'MEN' (MongoDB, Express, Node) stack application that makes full use of CRUD (Create, Read, Update, Delete) data operations.

 This application is designed to help golf enthusiasts access a database of golf courses developed and maintained by users.
-Users can login to the app using their Google account (using Google OAuth) and then view a list of courses in the Golf Goose database, add new golf courses to the database, edit and delete course details for golf courses they created, add golf courses to a list of courses they have played, add reviews to courses they have played, and view reviews left by other users.
+Users can login to the app using their Google account (using Google OAuth) and then view a list of courses in the Golf Goose database, add new golf courses to the database, edit and delete course details for golf courses they created, add golf courses to a user-specific list of courses they have played, add reviews to courses they have played, and view reviews left by other users.

 *Golf Goose* was created during the second unit of [General Assembly](https://www.generalassemb.ly)'s Software Engineering Immersive program.
 The initial version was planned, developed and deployed over the course of about one week.
 It was created from scratch using technologies in the ‘MEN’ stack, including MongoDB, Mongoose, Express, and Node.